Rural Disaster Health

 This fact sheet describes characteristics of healthcare coalitions (HCCs) located in more rural areas in nine states.

-This webpage toolkit provides answers to frequently asked questions and links to resources specific to rural health preparedness and response.
+This topic guide includes links to resources, including the Rural Emergency Preparedness and Response Toolkit, and provides answers to frequently asked questions specific to rural health preparedness and response.

 The objective of the study was to investigate the types of workplace health and safety issues rural community nurses encounter and the impact these issues have on providing care to rural consumers.